Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 The 150BT runs a 50.2cc engine at 270 MPH.
 That's about 60% more airspeed than the 125B, with a 2-gallon tank that runs 3-4 hours per fill.
 Real-world: you can clear an acre of wet leaves in one session without stopping for fuel.

 Where the 150BT fits: Properties over 1.5 acres.
 Heavy fall cleanup with mature trees.
 Anyone whose hands have started complaining after long handheld sessions.
-Commercial users on tight budgets (the Stihl BR 800 is more powerful but $300 more).
+Commercial users on tight budgets (the Stihl BR 800 is more powerful but mid-range more).

 Where it doesn't fit: Suburban quarter-acre lots.
 The 150BT is loud (95+ dB), heavy (22 lbs with full tank), and overkill for routine cleanup.
 If your yard fits a 125B, the upgrade is wasted spend.